-19. Place of Game.-The District Executive Committee in arranging a schedule within the district shall determine the place of games in case of disagreement between two teams.
-Unless mutually agreeable otherwise, the place of the bi-district game shall be decided by the toss of a coin.

-20. Protests.-All protests must be made to the proper committee within twenty-four hours after the game is played, except that a protest based on the alleged ineligibility of a player may be made at any time; provided, it is made immediately upon discovery of the facts on which the protest is based.
+- 20. Place of Game-The District Executive Committee in arranging a schedule within the district shall determine the place of games in case of disagreement between two teams. - 21.
+Protests-All protests must be made to the proper committee within twenty-four hours after the game is played, except that a protest based on the alleged ineligibility of a player may be made at any time; provided, it is made immediately upon discovery of the facts on which the protest is based.
 Protests must be made in writing and signed by superintendent or principal.
 A protest based on an official's decision will not be considered.

-In passing upon eligibility of players the district committee acts in a judicial capacity.
-A proper judicial approach involves reasonable notice (i.e., sufficient to permit an answer to charges made or issues raised), an opportunity for a fair hearing, and an unbiased decision based upon the evidence presented.
+In pasing upon eligibility of players the district committee acts in a judicial capacity.
+A proper judicial approach involves reasonable notice (i.e., sufficient to permit and answer to charges made or issues raised), an opportunity for a fair hearing, and an unbiased decision based upon the evidence presented.

-21. School Authorities Responsible.-Responsibility for the proper conduct of basketball in a school system shall rest with the superintendent.
+- 22. School Authorities Responsible-Responsibility for the proper conduct of basketball in a school system shall rest with the superintendent.
 All contracts and arrangements for games shall be made between superintendents and principals.
-The control and management of all games shall be under the supervision of the superintendent or principal.

-22. Awards for State Tournament.-In the State Tournament a silver trophy is provided for the winning team.
-Other appropriate awards shall be given the runner-up team.

-23. Reporting District Winners. - District winners for all classes and runner-ups for class AAA must be reported to the State Office by wire immediately after they are determined and not later than Monday, noon, on the week of the State Tournament.
+The control and management of all games shall be under the supervision of the superintendent or principal. - 23.
+Awards for State Tournament-In the State Tournament a trophy is provided for the winning team.
+Other appropriate awards shall be given the runner-up team. - 24.
+Reporting District Winners-District winners for all classes and runner-up for class AAA must be reported to the State Office immediately after they are determined and not later than Monday, noon, on the week preceding that of the state tournament for the respective class of schools.

-24. State Tournament.-The State Tournaments shall be conducted at Prairie View A. & M. College, Prairie View, Texas in February, (See Calendar for dates).
+25. State Tournament-The State Tournaments shall be conducted at Prairie View A. and M. College, Prairie View, Texas in February, (See Calendar for dates).

-"The draw" for State Tournaments shall be made by the Head Coach of Prairie View A. & M. College in the presence of witnesses as soon as district champions are determined and reported to the State Office.
+"The draw" for the State Tournament shall be conducted by the Head Coach of Prairie View A. and M. College in the presence of witnesses as soon as district champions are determined and reported to the State Office.